CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

 The position of a newly created row inside its node is defined by **options**.**tree**.**insertPosition**: `start` places it before the already loaded rows of the node, `end` places it after them. see [options.tree](#optionstree)

 !!! info
     Sibling records and parent records are **not** refreshed automatically.
-If an action changes them, the backend must return **PostAction.refreshBC**.
-This is the **only** difference in the backend code between a List widget and a Tree widget.

-    `refreshBC` collapses the whole tree, so the user starts from the root records again.
+    `PostAction.refreshBC` is not supported for a Tree widget in this release: the root page is loaded again, but the expanded nodes and their already loaded child records stay as they are.
+If an action changes other records, reload the view.

 **Requests**